liaofrank91/tennis-tracker-app/README.md

+_currently, only 250 API calls per month are supported (free version)_

 ### Tennis Tracker app that lets you add verified matches to a watchlist, search for players, and view live rankings.

 ##### Covers both the ATP and WTA circuit.